Moroccanoil Hydrating Styling Cream Review: Pros, Cons, and Performance

 The texture is a medium lotion cream, not sticky, not waxy, and easy to spread between your palms.
 That matters because some styling creams feel rich in the hand but drag through the hair.
 This one distributes smoothly, especially on damp hair, and the pump makes it easier to avoid overdoing it.

 Used on dry hair, it works best as a finishing cream.
 A half pump rubbed well between the hands can smooth ends, calm flyaways, and refresh yesterday’s style.
 The downside is that it can get heavy fast.
-Fine hair can flatten, and any hair type can start to look overworked if you apply too much near the roots.
+Fine hair can flatten, and any hair type can start to look overworked if too much is applied near the roots.

 The scent is a real part of the experience.
 Moroccanoil’s signature fragrance is warm and salon-like, and many people love it, but it is not subtle.
-If you prefer barely scented hair products, this is an important drawback to know before buying.
+If a shopper prefers barely scented hair products, this is an important drawback to know before buying.

 Value is better than the price first suggests.
-The bottle is large, and because you usually need only one to two pumps, it can last quite a while.
+The bottle is large, and because most users need only one to two pumps, it can last quite a while.
 For medium to thick hair, that helps justify the cost.
-For very fine hair that can only tolerate a tiny amount, it may last even longer, but you may still prefer a lighter formula.
+For very fine hair that can only tolerate a tiny amount, it may last even longer, but a lighter formula may still be preferable.

 Check Price on Amazon